Cloud Service >> Knowledgebase >> General >> What is Hypervisor in Cloud Computing and its Types

 2.2.
 Type 2 Hypervisor

 Type 2 hypervisors are referred to as hosted hypervisors since they are operating system-based within the actual host machine.
-Hosted hypervisors have one software layer in between, in contrast to bare-metal hypervisors, which operate directly on the hardware.
+Hosted hypervisors have one software layer in between, in contrast to bare metal server hypervisors, which operate directly on the hardware.
 Small-server settings are commonly associated with Type 2 hypervisors.
 Their convenience lies in the fact that setting up and maintaining virtual machines doesn't require a management interface on a different system.
 Virtual machines run in a regular OS window and are all operated on the hypervisor-installed server.
 Virtual machine management consoles are also functions of hosted hypervisors.
 With the help of the integrated functions, any work may be completed.

 3. Examples of Hypervisors